adeel-hussain786/Flappy-Bird-Game/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software with attribution.

 ---

-Let me know if this covers everything or if you need further updates! 😊